 Additional tests are conducted to test an alterative way to generate gradient: the 11×11 integer reference samples before interpolation is fetched for the interpolation of 4×4 sub-block, a 13×13 reference samples is generated by extending the 11×11 block with the border copied from adjacent inner samples, and is used for the interpolation of 6×6 prediction, which is used to calculate the 4x4 gradient.
 Result of this test for RA/LD configurations are summarized in Table 4 and 5 for 4x4 sub-block (test 4) and 8x8 sub-block for bi-prediction (test 5), respectively.

+Test 6 has the same configuration as test 1, except the sub-block size for bi-prediction is 8x4.
+Test 6 results are shown in Table 1.